indigo423/blog.no42.org/themes/bilberry-hugo-theme/README.md

 To enable and configure search functionality for your site, follow these steps:

-1. Register for a free Algolia Search account on https://www.algolia.com/.
+1. Register for a free Algolia Search account at https://www.algolia.com/.
 2. Add a `New Application`.
 You can choose the `COMMUNITY` plan.
 3. Switch over to `Indices` and create a new index.
-4. Switch over to `API Keys` and copy your `Application ID`, `Search-Only API Key` and chosen `Index name` to your `config.toml` file.
+4. Switch over to `API Keys` and copy your `Application ID`, `Search-Only API Key`, and chosen `Index name` to your `hugo.toml` file.
 5. Make sure that the `algolia_search` parameter is set to  `true`.
-6. Follow instructions in the section [Update Algolia Index](#update-algolia-index) and proceed to the next step.
+6. Follow the instructions in the section [Update Algolia Index](#update-algolia-index) and proceed to the next step.
-7. To complete the initial setup, go to the tab `Configuration` of your newly created indices, select the `Facets` in the section `FILTERING AND FACETING` and add the `language` attribute with the `filter only` modifier in the `Attributes for faceting` option.
+7. To complete the initial setup, go to the tab `Configuration` of your newly created indices, select the `Facets` in the section `FILTERING AND FACETING`, and add the `language` attribute with the `filter only` modifier in the `Attributes for faceting` option.
 If, after adding the `language` attribute, the `Unknown attribute` error is shown, ignore it.